Show in print, not on screen

 - Increase the ability of New Zealand industries and organisations to develop within environmental limits and meet market and community requirements.

-We have approximately 380 staff at nine locations across New Zealand, including a subsidiary, carboNZeroCertTM at Lincoln and Auckland.
+We have approximately 330 staff at nine locations across New Zealand, including a subsidiary, Enviro-Mark Solutions at Lincoln and Auckland.
 We collaborate extensively with other research organisations in New Zealand and around the world.

-Our science revenue (about $60 million per year) is derived primarily from contracts with the Ministry of Business, Innovation and Employment (MBIE), Ministry for the Environment (MfE), Ministry for Primary Industries (MPI), Department of Conservation (DOC), Animal Health Board (AHB), local government, private sector businesses and organisations, and Māori organisations.
+Our science revenue (about $55 million per year) is derived primarily from contracts with the Ministry of Business, Innovation and Employment (MBIE), Ministry for the Environment (MfE), Ministry for Primary Industries (MPI), Department of Conservation (DOC), Tbfree New Zealand (previously the Animal Health Board – AHB), local government, private sector businesses and organisations, and Māori organisations.

 Sustainability is embedded throughout our organisation and evidenced in both our research focus and our day-to-day operational activities.
 We report comprehensively on this in the sustainability section of this site.